MPH, Executive Director and Founder of Shark Stewards

 Pamela Ordoñez Comstock

-Pamela received her BA from the University of California, San Diego.
-While in college, she worked at Scripps Institution of Oceanography Archives.
-Since then, Pamela has designed a private accessory collection celebrating the Ocean.
-She most recently worked with Ocean Voyages based in Sausalito, California, helping to inform people about the proliferation of ocean plastic trash.
-She is currently the Project Manager of All One Ocean and as an entrepreneur provides financial and marketing advice.
+Pamela received her BA in Art History from the University of California, San Diego.
+While in college, she worked at Scripps Institution of Oceanography Archives and worked on papers such as renown Ichthyologist, Carl Hubbs, and several marine geologists.
+For the ocean, Pamela has worked with Ocean Voyages based in Sausalito, helping to inform people about the proliferation of ocean plastic trash, and was Project Manager of All One Ocean.
+Currently she provides financial and marketing advice for ocean non-profit organizations.

 Jeff has been diving with sharks across the globe since 1997.
 He recalls the first sight of a Caribbean Reef Shark on his first open water dive as one of the most beautiful and majestic animals on earth.
 “What stunned me was how peaceful and serene she was…cruising so effortlessly but with purpose, I had no fear but only admiration and respect…as I learned more about sharks through scientific research and my own experiences in the water with over a dozen different species, taking action to save them was something I had to do.
 Fulfilling Shark Stewards mission is a big part of my life and my identity as a human on this planet.”
 Jeff Morrison is a professional jazz musician and active in pitbull/bully breed canine rescue, education and advocacy throughout the United States.